-As previously reported, the Greek Independent Authority of Public Revenues (IAPR) held consultations for their new real-time invoice reporting (RTIR) initiative.
+The Greek Independent Authority of Public Revenues (IAPR) has held consultations for their new real-time invoice reporting (RTIR) initiative.
 However, no response has been published regarding the feedback received from the industry and other stakeholders.

 There are, nevertheless, developments worth pointing out.

 B2G e-invoicing mandate

 As the Directive 2014/55/EU has entered into force, the central public entities in Greece have since April 2019 become obliged to receive invoices in an EN compliant format.
 The obligation will start to apply to all other public entities from April 2020.

 According to the latest information, it is likely that the suppliers will be required to submit invoices electronically to the public sector of Greece.
 The Greek authorities have completed the development and testing of their own PEPPOL Access Point, which in turn means that the PEPPOL BIS 3.0 will be the mandatory EN compliant format.

 No dates have been published yet, but sources have stated that this new obligation may start April 2020 and will be in line with the second EU directive deadline for the public sector.

 Although the public consultations have ended, the IAPR has continued conducting unofficial discussions with various organisations and associations regarding the exact details of the RTIR obligation.

 It can be confirmed that the IAPR still intends to receive, in real-time, sales and purchase invoices, and receipt data delivered electronically to the myData platform (My Digital Accounting and Tax Application).
 However, it is unclear whether the second part of the RTR obligation, which is real-time reporting of income and expense classification, will be removed or deployed at a later stage.
 The IAPR has received significant objections to this part of the obligation from the industry.